rguske/VMworld-VEBA-Session-CODE2762/README.md

 This repository includes the demo script I used for my VMworld 2021 {code} session on project VMware Event Broker Appliance, in which I used the `knative_vmware_event_router_install.sh` script to automatically install the core componentes like e.g. Knative (Eventing and Serving) as well as the heart of project VEBA, the Event-Router.

-## Clone the repository (replace it with your name) and change into the cloned directory
+## Clone the repository and change into the cloned directory

 ```
 git clone git@github.com:rguske/VMworld-VEBA-Session-CODE2762.git && cd VMworld-VEBA-Session-CODE2762